xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

 Preparation
 -----------
-1) [This is a link to git documentation that describes working with forks.](https://help.github.com/articles/fork-a-repo/ "fork-a-repo") BridgePoint development requires developers to have a working knowlegde of git and git forks.
+1) [This is a link to git documentation that describes working with forks.](https://help.github.com/articles/fork-a-repo/ "fork-a-repo") BridgePoint development requires developers to have a working knowledge of git and git forks.
 Throughout this document we will refer to the repositories using the formula: ```https://github.com/"username"/"repository".git``` where "username" is your personal Github user name.
 (For example: ```https://github.com/keithbrown/bridgepoint.git```)

 2) This document may be used in Linux or Windows, but its examples use Linux.
 In Windows, cygwin is used to ease setup.
 Throughout this document we use "~" in the example path names.
 If you are building on Windows replace "~" with  "c:" (or "/cygdrive/c" when using the cygwin shell).
 Additionally, for Windows, when the instructions read Launcher.sh, replace with Launcher.bat.